 While it might just be a fancy new term for the long maligned clone characters, people seem to have accepted this idea with fondness.
 This feature means we can have new characters easily join the roster as glorified palette swaps while still retaining their original personalities.
 So far, we have Lucina, Dark Pit and newcomer Daisy acting as Echo Fighters for Marth, Pit and Peach respectively, and fans are already wondering if we’ll see any more show up.

 Of course, I have some ideas of my own that I’d love to see.
-So even if we don’t get any new, original characters, here are ten Echo Fighters whose inclusion would make me more than happy to see.
+So even if we don’t get any new, original characters, here are ten Echo Fighters whose inclusion would make me more than happy.

 1. Funky Kong (Donkey Kong series)